 There are a couple of things that can go wrong with garage door cables.
 The cable could become improperly wound around the drum and get jammed which will cause your door to catch when it starts to go down.
 It will droop to one side or the other.
 If the cable becomes unwound entirely, it’ll have to be reconnected and you’ll notice the door gets stuck and won’t move.
 On occasions, your garage door cables can break simply because of age.
 If this happens you might notice that there was rust corroding the cable and you just didn’t catch it before the rust ate through the cable.
 It might have frayed with time, something you didn’t catch soon enough.

-Let Fidelity Garage Door & Gates of Seattle Help!
+Let United Garage Door Repair of Las Vegas Help!

 There are many different styles of cables offered for garage doors.
 Whether you have a standard size door, or you need something custom-made, there are plenty of options on the market today.
 If you need a custom length cable assembly, you can find manufacturers to produce the crimp cable stuff on the other end to make sure that the cable sits evenly inside of your cable drum.